Preliminary documents

 • Exclusivity: Exclusivity provisions are commonly included in term sheets/letters of intent.

 • Break fee: Break fees are not common provisions in term sheets/letters of intent.
-In Malaysia, deposits are more common, that is, the seller will request that the buyer pay a deposit at the time of the execution of the transaction as part of the purchase price.
+In Malaysia, deposits are more commonly requested by local sellers (either at the time of execution of the term sheets/letters of intent or the share purchase agreement).
 It is rare for the seller to ask for the payment of a break fee.

 • Confidentiality: Confidentiality provisions are commonly included in term sheets/letters of intent.